-McNicholas & McNicholas, LLP is a Los Angeles-based plaintiff's law firm founded by a family of three generations of attorneys, John McNicholas and his two sons, Patrick and Matthew.
+McNicholas & McNicholas, LLP is a Los Angeles-based plaintiff's law firm founded by a family of attorneys spanning three generations – John McNicholas and his two sons, Patrick and Matthew.
 In our more than 30 years of practice, we have built a reputation as a leading law firm in California.
-A winning combination of experience, teamwork and professionalism has allowed us to achieve precedent-setting and record-breaking verdicts and settlements for our clients.
+A winning combination of experience, teamwork, and professionalism has allowed us to achieve precedent-setting and record-breaking verdicts and settlements for our clients.

-If you or a loved one has been injured in a car accident that was caused by someone else’s negligence, turn to the experienced Los Angeles car accident lawyers at McNicholas & McNicholas, LLP to fight for the compensation you need.
+If you or a loved one has been injured in a car accident that was caused by someone else’s negligence, turn to the experienced Los Angeles personal injury lawyers at McNicholas & McNicholas, LLP to fight for the compensation you need.

 Contact our Los Angeles car accident lawyers for help

 At McNicholas & McNicholas, LLP, our focus is on you, the injured client.
 Our family-owned and operated law firm is a seasoned legal team with the resources and tenacity required to protect your interests when you have been injured in a car crash as a result of someone else’s negligence.
 Call our Westwood office today or complete our contact form to learn more about what we can do for you.

 - Blunt Force Trauma to the Heart From a Los Angeles Car Accident

 - Who Is Liable For a Drunk Driving Accident in Los Angeles?

 - When Cars Meet Storefronts: Catastrophic Injuries and Liability